hihihippp/scottsievert.github.io/src/source/_posts/2014-05-14-Scientific-Python-tips-and-tricks.markdown

 There are exciting new projects such as [Numba][numba], a JIT compiler and [Julia][julia], an incredibly fast mid-level language.
 These projects have only recently launched and are under heavy development.
 It seems this will continue.
+The machine learning community has already adopted Python; I wonder about further impacts of this.

 #### Pull request
 Pull requests are perhaps the best part of the active developing community.
 You can submit your own contributions.
 If something bugs you enough that you develop a fix, you can make that available to everyone globally through a pull request.
+Submitting a pull request makes you feel like are changing the world in some small way: it's a good feeling.

 #### Speed
 This is an issue that always pops up.
-There's a [SciPy post][performance-python] doing a single complicated example and comparing the results among MATLAB, Python+numpy and finds similar times.
+There's a [SciPy post][perf-py] doing a single complicated example and comparing the results among MATLAB, Python+numpy and finds similar times.